ircv3/ircv3-specifications/extensions/standard-replies.md

     email: "daniel@danieloaks.net"
 ---

-This document specifies the standard `FAIL`, `WARN`, and `NOTE` messages, intended to provide a clean, consistent interface for sending general errors, warnings, and informational messages to clients.
+This document specifies the standard `FAIL`, `WARN`, `NOTE`, and `OK` messages, intended to provide a clean, consistent interface for sending general errors, warnings, and informational messages to clients.
 Implementers should not need to reserve new numerics for error, warning, or general informational messages, especially as numerics themselves and the mapping of numerics to names can be unclear or conflicting.

 The `FAIL` message indicates a complete failure to process a given command/function, or simply some error about the current session that clients should be aware of.

 The `WARN` message indicates some non-fatal feedback about a given command/function, or some less vital feedback on the current session.

-The `NOTE` message indicates some informational message about a given command/function, or about the current session.
+The `NOTE` message indicates an informational message about a given command/function, or about the current session.

+The `OK` message indicates a successful response for a given command/function, or that some other process/function has been successful on the current session.

 ## Message Format